 The issue of new shares by a private company typically requires a resolution of shareholders under the Companies Act and in accordance with the company's articles of association.
 Also, the transfer of shares of a private company requires approval of the board of directors (or shareholders in the absence of a board of directors).

 Before the effectiveness of the Companies Act amendment in May 2015, the issue of shares of a public company did not require a shareholder resolution unless either the:

 Subscription price is particularly favourable to the subscriber.

 Number of shares to be issued exceeds the remaining number of authorised shares.

-After the enactment of a proposed amendment of the Companies Act, a shareholder resolution is required in principle if both:
+After the amendment, a shareholder resolution is also required in principle if both: